 TJ, Elaine, Mikey, Tara, and John - TJ is around a lot during Christmas Tree season but that's mainly because it is also hunting season.
 He is usually the first one there in the morning and will personally take the first customer of the day back to trees.
 Then we see him again just after dark and he proceeds to tell everyone how he was back "helping people" all day and that he just happened to find his bow and arrow in a tree in the woods.

-Dan, Meagan - Seeing Dan while you're at the tree farm is a real surprise.
-He's more of a warm weather animal so unless you happen to come on that one 80 degree sunny day that we get every 10 years or so between Thanksgiving and Christmas, you'll probably miss him.
+Dan and Meagan - Seeing Dan or Meagan while you're at the tree farm is a real surprise.
+They're more warm weather animals so unless you happen to come on that one 80 degree sunny day that we get every 10 years or so between Thanksgiving and Christmas, you'll probably miss them.